Special characters and symbols like © ® ™ and others often need to be inserted into content.

 If you would like to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …

-(WordPress Editor – Insert Custom Character button)
+(WordPress Content Editor – Insert Character button)

-(Special character chart)
+(Special character pop-up window)

-Here are some commonly-used HTML characters:
+Here are some examples of popular HTML characters:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-Using Smilies In WordPress
+Using Smileys In WordPress

-Smilies, also known as “emoticons,” are used to convey emotions in your writing.
+Smileys, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂

 You can turn off this feature using plugins (see below), so that when you type 😉 in your post, you will see 😉 instead of ;-).

-The screenshot below shows a number of smiley images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smilie ;))
+The screenshot below shows a number of smiley images you can use in your content and the characters used to produce these (note: in some instances, you can use multiple text options to display the same smiley ;))